Onboardbase/onboardbase.sh/README.md

-## Integrate Onboardbase on production machines
+## Onboardbase on production machines

 Our goal with this install script is to ease the setup time for getting Onboardbase running on an uninstalled machine.